eralds/folGPT/README.md

 This [GMass blog page](https://www.gmass.co/blog/record-audio-mobile-web-page-ios-android/) written by Ajay Goel.

 Feel free to contribute to this project by opening issues or submitting pull requests.
-Enjoy using the web speech recognizer!